ropensci/roweb3/content/blog/2024-11-29-news-november-2024/index.md

 If you were still using version 3 of the Artifacts action, upgrade as your workflows will start [failing](https://github.blog/changelog/2024-04-16-deprecation-notice-v3-of-the-artifact-actions/).
 Thanks to Hugo Gruson for pointing this out!

+Github provides the [dependabot service](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/keeping-your-actions-up-to-date-with-dependabot) that can help you keep actions updated hassle free!
+Just add the following simple yaml file as `.github/dependabot.yml` in your repo and a friendly bot will open PRs to keep you workflows up to date!

 ### An attack vector on GitHub Actions